skrub-data/skrub/doc/modules/data_ops/ml_pipeline/caching.rst

 -------------------------------------

 When adding nodes to a DataOp, we can specify that their results should never be cached, even when caching is enabled in the configuration.
-This is useful if the result is not deterministic and should be recomputed every time (for example fetching some information from the network), or if we know that the function is very fast and caching hinders performance instead of improving it.
-This is achieved by passing ``no_cache=True`` to :func:`deferred`, :meth:`.skb.apply()
+This is useful if caching causes errors (e.g. because the arguments or result cannot be serialized), if result is not deterministic and should be recomputed every time (for example fetching some information from the network), or if we know that the function is very fast and caching hinders performance instead of improving it.
-<DataOp.skb.apply>` or :meth:`.skb.apply_func() <DataOp.skb.apply_func>`.
+This is achieved by passing ``no_cache=True`` to :func:`deferred`, :meth:`.skb.apply() <DataOp.skb.apply>` or :meth:`.skb.apply_func()
+<DataOp.skb.apply_func>`.